International

 Main Sectors of Industry

-Bahrain counts a labor force of more than 820 000 out of its 1.47 million population.
-The contribution of the agriculture to Bahrain's economy is negligible due to a scarcity of fertile lands, low rainfall and the small size of the country.
-In 2022, its share of the GDP was 0.3% - one of the lowest shares in the world - and employed 1% of the labour force (World Bank, 2023).
+Bahrain counts a labor force of more than 844,000 out of its 1.46 million population.
+The contribution of agriculture to Bahrain's economy is negligible due to a scarcity of fertile lands, low rainfall, and the small size of the country.
+In 2022, its share of the GDP was 0.3% - one of the lowest shares in the world - and employed 1% of the labor force (World Bank, latest data available).
 Date palm cultivation and the pearl industry used to account for a considerable share of the economy prior to the development of the oil industry.
+As per the Ministry of Municipalities Affairs and Agriculture, there was a significant increase of 36% in agricultural production in the nation, with output reaching almost 13,000 tonnes in 2022 compared to 2015 figures.
+This growth can be credited to various factors such as the expansion of greenhouses, a larger workforce, and improvements in agricultural techniques.

-The services sector employed 64% of the workforce, a rate that has declined since early 2000s, and accounted for 52.3% of the economy in 2022 (World Bank, 2023).
-Bahrain's financial sector plays a preeminent role among Gulf countries and contributes significantly to local economy.
+The services sector employs 64% of the workforce, a rate that has declined since the early 2000s, and accounts for 47.9% of the economy (World Bank).
+Bahrain's financial sector plays a preeminent role among Gulf countries and contributes significantly to the local economy: the financial corporations are one of the largest non-oil sectors contributing to the real GDP by 18.08% (official governmental figure).
+The banking sector includes 30 retail banks (13 locally and incorporated and 17 foreign banks’ branches), 61 wholesale banks, and 8 representative offices of overseas banks (data Bahrain Association of Banks).
 Other major services sectors include telecommunications and transportation.
-Tourism is another important sector of the economy and the country attracts almost 10 times its resident population in a given year.
+Tourism is another important sector of the economy, and the country attracts almost 10 times its resident population in a given year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services